Ahwahnechee: Initial contacts

 European-American contact began after 1833.
 In 1850 a settler named James D. Savage set up a mining camp down below the valley, and spent most of his time mining for gold and trading with the few other white men in the area.
 He took several Indian wives and developed influential relations with the nearby Native people.
 Later that year, Savage's camp and post were attacked by the Ahwahnechee.
 Savage had moved into the Ahwahnechee land and effectively disrupted the lives of every Ahwahnechee.
 The Ahwahnechee raided his supplies, and killed two of his men.
 This, in turn, sparked the Mariposa Indian War of 1850 to 1851.
 In 1851, during the Mariposa War, California State Militia troops of the Mariposa Battalion burned Ahwahnechee villages and took their food stores.

 The state militia with Savage as their major and the Indian Commissioners from Washington were called out to either convince or force the Native people to sign treaties.
 Six tribes made agreements with the government to accept reservation land further down into the foothills.
 One of the tribes that refused to meet was the Ahwahnechees.
-When the soldiers, led by Savage, moved towards their camp to force them out, their chief, Teneiya, finally appeared alone and attempted to conceal the location and number of his people.
+When the soldiers, led by Savage, moved towards their camp to force them out, their chief, Teneiya (also called as, Tenaya), finally appeared alone and attempted to conceal the location and number of his people.
 Major Savage told Teneiya that he would travel to the valley to find his people.
 Chief Teneiya said that he would go back and return with his tribe.
 When the chief appeared again Savage noticed that there were very few of the Native people present.
 He asked the chief where the rest of his people were, and Teneiya denied having any more people than were there at the moment.
 Savage was convinced that if he found the rest of the tribe he could persuade them to come with him back to the negotiations.
 The Major took some men with him to the north through the mountains and came upon the valley.
 This was the first entry into Yosemite Valley by any white men.
-Camping that night the men debated what to call the valley they had just discovered.
+Camping that night, the men debated what to call the valley they had just discovered.
 They agreed upon the name that the white men had already called the tribe, Yosemite.
 The date was March 25, 1851.